swup/parallel-plugin/README.md

 or more copies of it around after the animation, you can set the [keep](#keep) option and adjust your styling.

+> **Warning**
-> **Note**: Keep in mind the accessibility concerns of having duplicate content on the page.
+> Keep in mind the accessibility concerns of having duplicate content on the page.
 While
 > this plugin marks containers as `aria-hidden="true"`, the duplicate content can still be clicked
 > and focussed.
 Marking previous containers as
 > [inert](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/inert) is a possible